Methodology

 Reproducibility

-Every number can be regenerated from the code and data in the project repository:
+Every number can be regenerated from the documented pipeline and data inventory, which we share on request for review:

-Interactive cell exploration.
-Free-range multi-dimensional cell exploration (arbitrary age × race × region × education selection) ships in Phase 1 of the platform roadmap.
-The v1 demo focuses on the cell-targeted findings indexed above; intermediate-depth interactive exploration is available now through State Youth-Gap Explorer and Race & Demographics.
+Interactive group exploration.
+Free-range multi-dimensional group exploration (arbitrary age × race × region × education selection) ships in Phase 1 of the platform roadmap.
+The v1 demo focuses on the group-targeted findings indexed above; intermediate-depth interactive exploration is available now through State Youth-Gap Explorer and Race & Demographics.

 Funding and affiliations

-Predictive Pace operates as movement infrastructure for the participation-equity ecosystem — open-methodology, foundation-funded, free-tier-by-default cell-level intelligence for civic 501(c)(3)s, Secretaries of State, foundations, and academic partners working to close the participation gap.
-We succeed when the orgs we power achieve cell-level lifts they couldn't measure or target without us.
+Ballot Bridge Initiative operates as movement infrastructure for the participation-equity ecosystem — open-methodology, foundation-funded, free-tier-by-default group-level intelligence for civic 501(c)(3)s, Secretaries of State, foundations, and academic partners working to close the participation gap.
+We succeed when the orgs we power achieve group-level lifts they couldn't measure or target without us.

 This v1 report is produced as pro bono public-interest research with no external sponsor at time of publication.
-A 501(c)(3) entity restructure is in progress on a 60-90 day timeline; until completed, work is delivered through Predictive Pace LLC.
+Ballot Bridge Initiative, Inc. is in formation as a 501(c)(3); the founder operates pro bono.
 Should scope later be extended under a funded engagement — state Secretary of State office, foundation strategic-infrastructure grant, academic partnership, or movement-partner co-brand — that relationship will be disclosed here and in the commit history.

 Comparable mission-infrastructure model precedents include ProPublica, OpenElections, Pol.is / The Computational Democracy Project, Bridgespan Group, and Results for America — foundation-funded public-interest infrastructure organizations sustained by grants and earned revenue rather than subscription SaaS.